docmcdonald/emergency-medicine-docs/README.md

 # medical-docs package for espanso
-An [espanso](https://espanso.org) package to help with medical documentation
+An [espanso](https://espanso.org) package to help with emergency department medical documentation.
+Forked from the family medicine package created by Dr. Bill Ressl.

 ## Text-Expander for Medical Charting